cchitsiang/awesome-stars/topics.md

 - [gravitational/teleport](https://github.com/gravitational/teleport) - The easiest, and most secure way to access and protect all of your infrastructure.
 - [valyala/quicktemplate](https://github.com/valyala/quicktemplate) - Fast, powerful, yet easy to use template engine for Go.
 Optimized for speed, zero memory allocations in hot paths.
 Up to 20x faster than html/template
 - [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter) - A high performance HTTP request router that scales well
-- [dgraph-io/dgraph](https://github.com/dgraph-io/dgraph) - The database for modern applications.
-Common use cases: knowledge graphs for AI, fraud detection, personalization, and search.
-Built and maintained by @HypermodeInc.
 - [celrenheit/lion](https://github.com/celrenheit/lion) - Lion is a fast HTTP router for building modern scalable modular REST APIs in Go
 - [uniqush/uniqush-push](https://github.com/uniqush/uniqush-push) - Uniqush is a free and open source software system which provides a unified push service for server side notification to apps on mobile devices.
 - [dutchcoders/transfer.sh](https://github.com/dutchcoders/transfer.sh) - Easy and fast file sharing from the command-line.